My Mowgli Boy: Plot summary

 Mo Ge Li (played by Ma Tianyu) is a boy who was raised in the forest by his grandfather who was the forest caretaker.
 He grew up playing with animals in the forest since childhood.
 Ling Xi (played by Yang Zi), an independent career-focused woman, took Mo Ge Li back to the city by mistake.
-She wanted to send Mo Ge Li back to the forest as soon as possible, but she had to keep him because of the marketing needs of her Studio.
+She wanted to send Mo Ge Li back to the forest as soon as possible, but she had to keep him around because of the marketing needs of her studio.
 Ling Xi and Mo Ge Li lived under the same roof, and the two gradually developed feelings for each other.
 As a bridge between human beings and nature, with the help of Ling Xi, Mo Ge Li gradually learned how to integrate into modern social life.
-Ling Xi learned the philosophy of nature from Mo Ge Li, and joined the ranks of ecological protection to save the environment.
+Ling Xi learned the philosophy of nature from Mo Ge Li, and joined the ranks of those working for ecological protection to save the environment.
 The two learned from each other and grew together.